World's 'oldest captive hippo' dies at 65

 (CNN)Manila Zoo's oldest resident, fondly referred to as Queen Bertha, passed away Friday of natural causes at the age of 65, according to zoo authorities.

-Although the exact age of Bertha is difficult to determine in the absence of any paperwork, the zoo claims that she born in 1952 -- making her the oldest recorded hippo to have ever lived in captivity.
+Although the exact age of Bertha is difficult to determine in the absence of any paperwork, the zoo claims that she was born in 1952 -- making her the oldest recorded hippo to have ever lived in captivity.

 Bertha was present at the zoo when it opened in 1959, six years before former Philippines President Ferdinand Marcos was elected to power in a nationwide election, and a further seven years before Manila played host to the Beatles during the band's 1966 tour of Asia.